Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-9.md

-# Lesson 9 — Systems Thinking: What You Built and What to Test
+# Lesson 9 — Systems Thinking: Boundaries and What to Test

 ## Overview